What’s the Differences Between On-Page and Off-Page SEO?

 10. Internal links.
 Linking internally is a useful way to keep users active on your site, earn additional clicks for analytics, and make sure search engines are aware of your content and the relationships between them.
 I found that just adding 1-3 internal links (not just a related posts widget) to each post is enough to boost article performance.

-Adding an Internal Link
+Adding An Internal Link

 Z